GodBoii/Pawsitive-Strides/supabase.md

 CREATE POLICY "Allow authenticated users to view profiles" ON public.profiles FOR SELECT
   USING (auth.role() = 'authenticated');
+-- Service role has access via GRANT ALL, but explicit policy can be added if needed:
+-- CREATE POLICY "Allow service_role to manage profiles" ON public.profiles --   FOR ALL USING (auth.role() = 'service_role') WITH CHECK (auth.role() = 'service_role');

 -- RLS Policies for dogs table
 CREATE POLICY "CRUD own dogs" ON public.dogs